Be a responsible pet parent

 Support spay and neuter programs

-Know the facts about puppy mills.
+Know the facts about puppy mills

 Puppy mills are inhumane commercial dog breeding facilities that may sell puppies in pet stores, online or directly to the public (in flea markets or via classified ads).
-The Humane Society has the most up-to-date stats.
+The Human Society has the most up-to-date stats.

-Now get tough on puppy mills.
+Now get tough on puppy mills

 Contact your legislators and let them know that you’re concerned about the inhumane treatment of dogs in puppy mills and want the puppy mill issue to be a priority.
-The Human Society Legislative Endorsement Fund is a good place to check is a good place to start.
+Human Society Legislative Endorsement Fund is a good place to check is a good place to start.

-Support pet sale bans.
+Support pet sale bans

 Be a cat-vocate